 II-7 Executive Leadership Team

 The Executive Leadership Team (Attachment 4) consists of the Chief Executive Officer, leadership staff, and other staff with responsibilities linked to the mission-essential functions of the ELCFV.
-This team has the responsibility for assessing the situation, activating the COOP, selecting alternate facilities, providing information to and from OEL and other appropriate federal, state, and local entities.
+This team has the responsibility for assessing the situation, activating the COOP, selecting alternate facilities, providing information to and from DEL and other appropriate federal, state, and local entities.
 The Executive Leadership Team will ensure rosters for respective staff are kept current, and staff members are informed and provided reporting instructions.

 II-8 Relocation Team